dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/nullable-reference-types.md

 ## DbContext and DbSet

 When nullable reference types are enabled, the C# compiler emits warnings for any uninitialized non-nullable property, as these would contain null.
 As a result, the common practice of having uninitialized DbSet properties on a context type will now generate a warning.
-To fix this, make your DbSet properties read-only and initialize them as follows:
+This can be fixed as follows:

 [!code-csharp[Main](../../../samples/core/Miscellaneous/NullableReferenceTypes/NullableReferenceTypesContext.cs?name=Context&highlight=3-4)]

+Another strategy is to use non-nullable auto-properties, but to initialize them to null, using the null-forgiving operator (!) to silence the compiler warning.
+The DbContext constructor ensures that all DbSet properties will get initialized, and null will never be observed on them.

 ## Non-nullable properties and initialization